Carotid stenosis (carotid artery disease)

 What treatments are available?

 The goal of treatment is to reduce the risk of stroke.
-Treatment options for carotid stenosis vary according to the severity of the arterial narrowing and whether you are experiencing stroke-like symptoms or not (asymptomatic).
+Treatment options vary according to the severity of the arterial narrowing and whether you are experiencing stroke-like symptoms or not.

 People who have no symptoms or who have low-grade carotid stenosis of less than 50% are usually treated with medications [1,3].
 People who have a medical condition that would increase the risk of surgery also are likely to be treated with medication.
-Medications include antiplatelets, cholesterol-lowering statins, and antihypertensives.
+Medications include:

 - Antiplatelet medications (aspirin, ticlopidine, clopidogrel) thin the blood and prevent clotting in the narrowed arteries, which allows blood to pass through more easily.